 3. Use a RAID Partition Recovery Tool

-A RAID recovery tool such as Stellar Data Recovery Technician recovers data from a RAW/corrupt partition.
+A RAID partition recovery tool such as Stellar Data Recovery Technician recovers data from a RAW/corrupt raid partition.
 Additionally, it also recovers data from deleted or missing, partitions that are not visible in the Disk Management utility.

 [IMPORTANT]: Label all the physical disks in the RAID array before removing them from the rack and recovering data by using the partition recovery tool.
 This will help reassemble the disks (if needed) to their original position.

-Follow the steps given below to recover data from corrupt, deleted, or Missing RAID partition:
+Follow the steps given below to recover data from corrupt raid partition, deleted or Missing RAID partition: